 Visualization Theater: PEARC20 will include a visualization theater where the latest breaking visualizations and visualization-associated research projects will be projected in a theater-like venue as part of the conference.
 Submissions should consist of a movie file of a minimum resolution of 1920×1080 and no more than 3 minutes in length including title and credit.
 The movie file should contain a voice track and/or subtitles that narrates the video and/or a music track.
 For example:

 Tutorials: Tutorials provide participants with in-depth training in the use, facilitation, or operation of research computing and data resources and services.
 Tutorials should emphasize hands-on, practical content over lecture content and specify their target audience as Introductory, Intermediate, or Advanced in the proposed topic.
 Tutorial sessions will be scheduled in 3-hour and 6-hour sessions with morning, afternoon and lunch breaks provided by the conference.
 Tutorials may be proposed for a full-day (6-hours) session or a half-day (3-hours) session.
+Unlike prior years, we do not plan to include tutorials of any length other than full-day or half-day sessions.
+If you had been thinking about a quarter-day tutorial, please consider a BOF as an alternative format.
 Tutorial submissions must be 2-4 pages in length and include a detailed description of the tutorial, its format, proportion of hands-on activities, goals, target audience and skill levels, expected attendance, relevance to PEARC20 attendees, and any special requirements for room setup, networking, AV, etc. A list of proposed instructors and their roles must also be provided, along with a list of recent offerings of similar tutorials by the same or similar organizers.
-Submissions are due January 20th, 2020.
+Submissions are due January 22nd, 2020.

 Workshops: Workshops provide a focused, in-depth venue for presentations, discussion, and interaction.
 Submissions will be selected with a preference for topics that inspire deep and interactive dialogue on important topics within the research computing and data communities.
 Workshop sessions will be scheduled in 3-hour and 6-hour sessions with morning, afternoon and lunch breaks provided by the conference.
 Workshops may be proposed for a full-day (6-hours) session or a half-day (3-hours) session.
+Unlike prior years, we do not plan to include workshop of any length other than full-day or half-day sessions.
+If you had been thinking about a quarter-day workshop, please consider a BOF as an alternative format.
 Workshop proposals must be 2 pages minimum length and include a detailed description of the workshop, it’s format, goals, target audience, expected attendance, relevance to PEARC20 attendees, and any special requirements for room setup, networking, AV, etc. If known, a list of proposed speakers and their roles should be provided, along with a list of recent offerings of similar workshops by the same or similar organizers.
-Submissions are due January 20th, 2020.
+Submissions are due January 22nd, 2020.

 Lightning Talks: In order to support the presentation of early results, technology topics and ideas a series of 5 minute lightning talk will be available.
 This talk should be described in an extended abstract submission 1-2 pages in length and use the ACM template.
 Talks cannot exceed 5 minutes in length and all slides must be submitted prior to the start of the conference.